 Yet, I have never heard anyone say that they want to have a needlessly complex life.
 If anything, we want to simplify our lives.
-But if you’ve ever tried to live the simple life, you’ve probably noticed that it’s surprisingly difficult, because all things that make life complicated also have a purpose.
+But if you’ve ever tried to live a simple life, you’ve probably noticed that it’s surprisingly difficult, because all things that make life complicated also have a purpose.
 Fortunately, there are some simple things that you can do to live a simpler life.

 In this article I’ll take a look at why simplifying your life can be difficult and some tips for simple living.